 - Avoid Exercise

 By understanding these three things about tummy tuck recovery, you can better physically and emotionally prepare.
-To learn more, contact Dr. Thomas F. Crais.
+To learn more, contact Dr. Tom F. Crais.